 Advanced Diploma in Psychotherapeutic Counselling.

 Advanced Post Diploma Certificate in Couples Counselling.
-My approach to relationship counselling differs from more traditional approaches.
-If you have previously had couples counselling with Relate, for example, you will find the way I work to be different.
+My approach to relationship counselling differs from more traditional approaches such as Relate.

 Diploma in Anatomy and Physiology reflecting an interest in the link between mind and body.